jake451/Spreadsheet-Evaluation/README.md

 **Input Format:**
 - A csv file with m rows and n columns
-- The input file will have no headers
+- The input file will has no headers
-- Cells will not be surrounded in double quotes
+- Cells are not surrounded in double quotes

 **Output Format:**
-- A csv file (to stdout is fine) with the same dimensions as the input file
+- A csv file output.csv with the same dimensions as the input file
-- Each cell should be output as a floating point value.
+- Each cell is output as a floating point value.
 Round output values to two decimal places.

 **Example:**